rajeshvkothari/oom/Internal/NEW_GIN_README.md

 	  - Select the pre-created Dashboard e.g System, Docker.
 	  - Replace Kapaciter URL "http://tick-influx-influxdb:9092/" with "http://tick-kap-kapacitor:9092/" and give name to Kapaciter.
 	  - Then, click on 'Continue' and In the next step click on 'View all connection'.

-	- After login successfully following tabs are showing on Chronograf GUI :

-	  - Status:

-	    It shows the status of all alerts, everyday events, etc.

-	  - Explore:

-	    This tab helps to create a query, Dashboard as per requirements, and also helps in exploring the databases.

-	  - Dashboard:

-	    This tab shows all the Dashboards which are pre-created or created while exploring.

-	  - Altering:

-	    This tab, help to set alert's on different tag and fields.

-	    - Manage Task:

-		  Here, all alert's rule is created as per requirements.

-	    - Alert History:

-		  Here, All rules alert history display rule by rule.

-	  - Log Viewer:

-	  - InfuxDB Admin:

-	    This tab helps to create, manage databases and users.

-	  - Configuration:

-	    This tab helps to manage all Kapaciters and their connection.

 - Use the following steps to verify sdwan, firewall, tickclamp, oran models are deployed successfully.